microsoft/Purview-Custom-Types-Tool-Solution-Accelerator/DEPLOY.md

     - Add the `admin` role to the invite
     - Generate initation link and copy into a new browser window to consent
     - [Learn more](https://docs.microsoft.com/en-us/azure/static-web-apps/authentication-authorization) about authentication & authorization

+    *Note: By default, the [public/routes.json](./public/routes.json) is setup to only allow Azure Active Directory and requires the `admin` role.
+You can use the app's `/login` to gain initial access.
+Learn more about [authentication and authorization for Static Web Apps](https://docs.microsoft.com/en-us/azure/static-web-apps/authentication-authorization)

 1. Open the Static Web App URL to confirm it is working the same as the [local deployment method](./README.md).